dbactual/thomaspaine/content/pages/resources/did-paine-die-penniless.md

 ---
-Title: Did Paine die penniless?
+title: Did Paine die penniless?
 ---

    Like the "disheveled drunk" slander, this is not supported by fact.
 This